mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 </head>
 ```

 In larger pages however, the head can get quite full.
-Try going to some of your favorite websites and use the developer tools to check out their head contents.
+Try going to some of your favorite websites and use *View Source* or the *developer tools* to check out their head contents.
 Our aim here is not to show you how to use everything that can possibly be put in the head, but rather to teach you how to use the major elements that you'll want to include in the head, and give you some familiarity.
 Let's get started.

 ## Adding a title